Check out our favourite Dryrobe alternatives for wrapping up warm after your swim

 Pricing is competitive and the features here are good.
 The fabrics are fully recycled with a waterproof, windproof and durable outer with taped seams.

-I found the coat warm and able to withstand the worst of the spring weather (which was dreadful this year!).
+I found the coat warm and able to withstand the worst of the spring weather.
 The zip is quality and a large pull tab features, along with loops on the three pockets.

 The cuffs have large Velcro adjusters to pull them in, much like on the Drybones robe below.
 Reflective logos are a nice touch and I liked the grey camo effect (other colours/designs are available).